-How will UofL evaluate a student who chooses to not have their test scores considered?
+How does UofL evaluate a student who chooses to not have their test scores considered?

-We will evaluate applicants using a holistic approach and factoring in variables beyond ACT/SAT scores.
-In the absence of test scores, our staff will put more emphasis on student’s grades and high school curriculum.
+We evaluate applicants using a holistic approach and factoring in variables beyond ACT/SAT scores.
+In the absence of test scores, our staff puts more emphasis on student’s grades and high school curriculum.
 Our goal has always been to consider all factors and make a decision centered around student success at the University of Louisville.

-If a student chooses to go ACT/SAT score optional, what additional materials will be requested?
+If a student chooses to go ACT/SAT score optional, what additional materials may be requested?

 After initial review of a student's application, first-semester senior grades, a resume, and/or a Cardinal Principle essay may be required.

-Our Honors Program, which requires a separate application, will no longer consider ACT/SAT scores as a criteria for acceptance.
+Our Honors Program, which requires a separate application, no longer considers ACT/SAT scores as a criteria for acceptance.

-If a student applies without ACT/SAT scores, will he or she be eligible for any UofL scholarships?
+If a student applies without ACT/SAT scores, are they eligible for any UofL scholarships?

-For the Fall 2021 admission cycle, the University of Louisville is ACT/SAT optional for most scholarship opportunities.
-We are closely monitoring the limited testing opportunities due to the global pandemic.
 We are committed to making scholarship opportunities available to students, whether they apply with or without test scores.
 We strongly encourage students with qualifying test scores to submit those to automatically receive an award.
 Please visit the scholarship website for specific criteria and requirements.
-As with any year, there are limited scholarship funds.
-We will look primarily at a student’s grades, high school curriculum and a student-involvement resume.
+We look primarily at a student’s grades, high school curriculum and a student-involvement resume.
 For more information about the scholarship processes, students should reach out to their admission counselor.

 The following scholarships do not require test scores: